Use Serverless Rust with Netlify Functions and Gatsby #Use Serverless Rust with Netlify Functions and Gatsby #

 src/components/FormikErrorFocus.jsx — click to expand code.

-As before, drop a comment or get in touch if something here needs explaining.
+As before, drop a comment or get in touch if something here could do with more explaining.

 Everything should be working now.
-You can test the function locally, making sure it builds by running the
+You can test the function locally, making sure it builds, by